2009 Camp Capsat mutiny: Third Day

 Mutinous soldiers at Camp Capsat still maintain their roadblock and control Camp Capsat outside of the capital and no action has been taken by the Presidential Guard.
 There are no reports that other military units have joined the mutiny.

 Fourth Day

-Military general General Edmond Rasolofomahandry, leader of the Madagascar military was sacked by the President of Madagascar after threatening to take control of the country in 72 hours if the President and Opposition did not come to a peaceful conclusion.
+General Edmond Rasolofomahandry, leader of the Madagascar armed forces was sacked by the President of Madagascar after threatening to take control of the country in 72 hours if the President and Opposition did not come to a peaceful conclusion.
 His threat resulted in the defence minister a key Presidential ally resigning.
 The President then appointed Andre Andriarijaona as the new military general of the Madagascar military.

 With the resignation of the army chief and the Defense Minister and the installation of pro-mutiny army chief and Defence Minister may lead to a military junta or a coup against President Marc Ravalomanana.
 Most people in Madagascar believe Marc Ravalomanana will be replaced.